 Bradbury replies, “While there are a lot of solutions today that hold the promise of being a ‘silver bullet,’ there is no easy answer when it comes to data and application security.
 Each solution has pros and cons, where it excels and doesn’t.”

 “At Barracuda, we recommend a multilayered approach that targets the different vectors a user could potentially be impacted by – most commonly focused on having a solution that will target web threats.
 Additionally, antivirus and email filtering are a crucial part of the equation.”

 Bradbury says MSPs have several options for content filtering, depending on their clients’ needs.
 “Content filtering at the perimeter is a great option; however, in the nearly post-pandemic business world, it is not as effective as endpoint-based content filtering, which protects devices, wherever they are located.”

 “We recommend a solution that offers customers and partners flexibility and provides an easy-to-use interface with file sandboxing, malware prevention, and comprehensive reporting.

 Start the Discussion

 Although content filtering can add value to a business’ security strategy, it’s not always a topic of MSP-client discussions.
 “Most MSPs typically don’t have a conversation with their clients about content filtering on firewalls, as the firewall doesn’t necessarily have that capability.
-Also, in some cases, content filtering is not something that is top of mind for the client when deploying a firewall,” Bradbury says.
+Also, in some cases, content filtering is not top of mind for the client when deploying a firewall,” Bradbury says.

 Take a consultative approach, and explain the benefits of content filtering.
 That conversation may be the start of helping your clients to operate more securely and productively.
-It may also help expand accounts, build stickier relationships, and contribute to your MSP business’ growth.
+It may also help expand accounts, build stickier relationships, and contribute to your MSP business growth.